 If you are considering a pouch reset diet, you need to make sure this is the right step for you.
 The 5-day pouch reset diet may be for you if:

 - You have hit a plateau in your weight loss goals

 - Your portion sizes are exceeding 6 ounces at a time

 - You want to take control of your weight loss diet

 Although it is rare for your pouch or sleeve to stretch, there are ways of preventing it from stretching.
-Following your post-op diet and staying in touch with your nutritionist or dietician is the most important.
+Following your post-op bariatric surgery diet and staying in touch with your nutritionist or dietician will help.
 However, here are some tips to prevent your pouch or sleeve from stretching:

 Related: Foods to Avoid After Gastric Bypass

 After you have completed the 5 Day Pouch Reset Diet, it is important to continue eating a diet that promotes weight loss.
 If you need to, you can set up a meal plan to help keep you on track as you lose weight.